ReciterofPoetry/CK3Tools-Titles-to-MediaWiki/README.md

 | `m` | Modifiers in Counties |
 | `sbm` | `sb` and `m` combined |

+**Note: Parameters that don't make sense for a title rank or type shouldn't be added.
+Adding Duchy Liege for Empires will just output blanks.
+It won't break but there's no point.**

 These are the personal settings that I use:
 ```DJE n cpt vk cvc t
 TE n cpt vk t